 Fisheries and Forestry ensures fisheries remain sustainable and productive by monitoring, determining and controlling access and development as needed; providing education and enforced fishing regulations to promote equitable access to fisheries resources; maintaining supplies of state owned forest products and quarry materials to industry.

-Biosecurity Queensland leads the Government's efforts to prevent, respond to and recover from pests and diseases threatening agricultural prosperity.
+Biosecurity Queensland leads the Government's efforts to prevent, respond to and recover from pests and diseases threatening agricultural prosperity, the environment, social amenity and human health.
 This is achieved by maintaining access to markets, protecting animal welfare and reducing the risk of contamination from agricultural chemicals.

 The Queensland Government has a long history in working with agriculture, fisheries and forestry communities.
 Over the past 100 years, industry has changed and developed, as we have with them.